 The obverse of a coin refers to the front, main, top, or "heads" side of a coin, which usually features a portrait of a person, mythological, allegorical, or real.
 Also, this term is commonly used to refer to the front of two-sided paper money, medallions, flags, seals and drawings.
 Outside the field of numismatics, This is more commonly called the front.
-In publishing, "recto" and "verso" are commonly used to respectively refer to the front and back side of pages.
+In publishing, "recto" and "verso" are commonly used to refer to the front and back side of pages respectively.

 Numismatists use a variety of terms to describe coins to other collectors and dealers.
-It is important to understand these terms as you begin your coin collecting journey.
+It is essential to understand these terms as you begin your coin collecting journey.
 Failure to do so could result in purchasing a coin that is below your expectations.

 History of Coin Production

 In early times coins were made by taking to harden pieces of metal with incuse designs engraved on them to make the coin.
 These are known as coin dies.
 One die was mounted on a large sturdy surface such as a rock or stone, while the other coin die was held by a mint worker.
-The lower die was known as the anvil die and the die held by the worker was known as the hammer die.
-The mint worker would then take a piece of metal and place it on the anvil die, put the hammer die on top of it and strike it with a large heavy hammer in order to impart the coin design on the metal.
+The lower die was known as the anvil die, and the die held by the worker was known as the hammer die.
+The mint worker would then take a piece of metal and place it on the anvil die, put the hammer die on top of it and strike it with a large heavy hammer to impart the coin design on the metal.

 Since the anvil die imparted the design on the back of the coin, this was known as the reverse side of the coin.
 The top of the coin that was produced by the hammer die is known as the obverse of the coin.
 Over time machines were invented to aid in the production of coins.
 Early coin presses were operated by hand or driven by work animals.